To be a scrap metal dealer operating from premises or as a collector, you need a premises or collector's licence from us.

 Each licence lasts for three years.

-The act gives Rushmoor Borough Council powers to approve a licence depending on the suitability of the applicant.
+The Scrap Metal Dealers Act 2013 gives us powers to approve a licence depending on the suitability of the applicant.
 We can also refuse or revoke a licence depending on various considerations identified in the act.

 Applying for a scrap metal dealer's licence

-We would recommend that you get in touch with our licensing team using the contact details on this page to make an appointment to apply for your licence in person / virtually.
+We would recommend that you get in touch with our licensing team using the contact details on this page to make an appointment to apply for your licence.

-At the appointment, we will need to take your photograph and complete an application form with you.
+At the appointment, we will take your photograph and complete an application form with you.